 Our Food is a project of the Conservation Farming Trust (10823532), a small not-for-profit company set up to advance agroecological farming in UK.
 We currently operating in the Brecon Beacons and Monmouthshire in Wales.
 We are living in very hard times – unpredictably changing markets for our produce, high unemployment, increasingly frequent and intense climatic events.
 Urgent and profound action is needed to keep our farming economy vibrant.
-The Directors of the Trust are James Skinner, Christopher Bielenberg and Stewart Wallace.
+The Directors of the Trust are James Skinner, Christopher Bielenberg and Stewart Wallis.
 They engage Sue Holbrook and Duncan Fisher to carry out the work.

 Our Work in Wales

 We are working locally, regionally and nationally to bring about such a vision.

 - We are supporting the creation of a new state-of-the-art sustainable farm that is selling to local markets within 4 months, without subsidies, and aims to be profitable in year 2.